salesforcecli/plugin-packaging/messages/package_delete.md

 Don’t prompt before deleting the package.

-# promptDelete
+# prompt-delete

 Deleted packages can’t be recovered.

 Do you want to continue? (y/n)

-# promptUndelete
+# prompt-undelete

 This will undelete the package, which may result in unintended consequences for customers.
 Proceed with caution.

 Do you want to continue? (y/n)

-# promptDeleteDeny
+# prompt-delete-deny

 The request to delete this package was canceled